uio-library/sublima/README.md

 ### 2.1.1 Java

-Sublima uses Java version 7.
 Install with your favorite package tool.

+	yum install java-1.8.0-oracle

 ### 2.1.2 Tomcat

-Sublima uses Tomcat 5.5 or newer, but is only tested on Tomcat 5.5.
+Sublima uses Tomcat 5.5 or newer.
-As root (use sudo or open a shell), run:

     yum install tomcat

 Accept all dependencies.

-Disable Tomcat's security: In the file /etc/default/tomcat5.5 set
+Disable Tomcat's security.
+Does not seem to apply to tomcat 7.
+In the file /etc/default/tomcat5.5 set

     TOMCAT_SECURITY=no